CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/decisions.md

 **Evidence:**
 - golang-jwt/jwt/v4 is the de facto standard for JWT in Go
-- Provides the same JWT functionality as Python PyJWT library
+- Provides comprehensive JWT functionality for secure authentication
 - Bcrypt is the standard for password hashing in Go

 ---